by Steven J. Cary and Michael E. Toliver (updated March 15, 2022)

 The Gossamerwings (Lycaenidae).
 New Mexico has more than 50 Lycaenids in three subfamilies: Coppers, Hairstreaks and Blues.
 All are small, but many have bright colors or intricate patterns.
 Because of narrow ecological needs, finding members of this group can be both challenging and rewarding.
 During immature stages, most Lycaenids exhibit mutualistic relationships with ants, called myrmecophily.

 Coppers (Lycaenidae: Lycaeninae).
 Most coppers are brightly colored, at least on the top side.
 New Mexico has eight species, all restricted to the northern half of the state.
 They range from the widespread Purplish/Dorcas Copper complex to high alpine specialists such as the Lustrous Copper.
+Zhang et al. (Nov.
+2020) demonstrated that most of our coppers belonged in the genus Tharsalea Scudder rather than Lycaena [Fabricius].

-- Lustrous Copper (Lycaena cupreus)
+- Lustrous Copper (Lycaena cupreus snowi)

 - Bronze Copper (Tharsalea hyllus)

-- Blue Copper (Tharsalea heteronea)
+- Blue Copper (Tharsalea heteronea gravenotata)

-- Purplish Copper (Tharsalea helloides)
+- Purplish Copper (Tharsalea helloides) florus,

-- Dorcas Copper (Tharsalea dorcas)
+- Dorcas Copper (Tharsalea dorcas sangremar)

-- Ruddy Copper (Tharsalea rubidus)
+- Ruddy Copper (Tharsalea rubidus sirius) Tharsalea rubidus ferrisi

 - Gray Copper (Tharsalea dione)

-- Tailed Copper (Tharsalea arota)
+- Tailed Copper (Tharsalea arota schellbachi)

-- Lilac-bordered Copper (Tharsalea nivalis)
+- Lilac-bordered Copper (Tharsalea nivalis browni )

 Lycaena cupreus (W. H. Edwards 1870) Lustrous Copper (updated March 13, 2022)

 Description.
 Male Lustrous Coppers are metallic orange-red above with dark edges and postmedian dark spots; females are more subdued, but with a similar pattern.
 Undersides of both sexes are silver-gray with heavy black spots and occasional orange overscaling.
 Range and Habitat.
 Lycaena cupreus is a resident of Transition to Alpine Zones in the Sierra Nevada and the northern Rocky Mountains.
 In New Mexico it is a tundra species that inhabits talus slopes above 12,000 ft elevation in the Wheeler Peak and Latir Peaks wildernesses, occasionally straying downslope, for example to Twining (counties: Ta).
 Life History.
 Various docks (Polygonaceae) serve as hosts: Rumex paucifolius, R. acetosella and R. acetosa are reported; Oxyria digyna may be a principal host in the Rockies.
 Larvae overwinter.
 Flight.
 Lustrous Coppers may be univoltine or biennial.
 Our paltry handful of records span July 10 to late August.
 Adults patrol semi-vegetated pockets in tundra rockslides, then seek shelter in the rocks when disturbed.
 Comments.
 More information is needed about this species in New Mexico.
-Our populations belong to Rocky Mountains subspecies Lycaena cupreus snowi (W. H. Edwards 1881), honoring University of Kansas Professor Francis Huntington Snow, who collected the type specimen in Colorado and was a pr0minent early entomologist in New Mexico c.
+Our populations belong to Rocky Mountains subspecies Lycaena cupreus snowi (W. H. Edwards 1881), honoring University of Kansas Professor Francis Huntington Snow, who collected the type specimen in Colorado and was a prominent early entomologist in New Mexico c.
 1880-1891.

 Tharsalea hyllus (Cramer 1775) Bronze Copper (updated March 14, 2022)